The WealthPlan LLC

 Some investors, not seeing portfolio growth during this time, gave up and sold their securities.
 Who can blame them?
 Their behavior is understandable given the power of loss aversion which states that the pain of losing $100 is often far greater than the joy gained in finding the same amount.

 But that, my friends, is the BIG MISTAKE.
-As I always say, the wrong portfolio is the one you can’t stick with – FOEVER.
+As I always say, the wrong portfolio is the one you can’t stick with – FOREVER.
 The point I’m trying to drive home here is that if diversifying kept you in the market, that is all that matters.
-Fortunately, the 2010s saw the S&P 500 roar back (like it always has historically speaking) with the patient and disciplined amongst us being highly rewarded.
+Fortunately, the 2010s saw the S&P 500 roar back (like it always has historically speaking), with those who were patient and disciplined being highly rewarded.
 Fortune favors the bold!

 3) A very small number of stocks produce most of the returns over time.

-I recently stumbled on research that demonstrates how, ironically, public markets and venture capital markets are not so different.
+I recently stumbled on research that demonstrates how, ironically, public and venture capital markets are not so different.
 What if those few companies that will drive returns over the next 20 years are not currently in the S&P 500?
-What if they are in other asset classes– like the ones we saw above – or don’t even exist yet?
+What if they are in other asset classes—like the ones we saw above—or don’t even exist yet?

 Is the S&P 500 a good benchmark for success?

-Using the S&P 500 is an okay option for comparing, or benchmarking, your portfolio’s success.
+Using the S&P 500 is an okay option for comparing or benchmarking your portfolio’s success.
 However, I think there are two better benchmarks to use.
 First, I’d use a benchmark that closely resembles your actual portfolio.
 My client portfolios serve as benchmarks themselves since they represent the global markets.
-Second, benchmark your portfolio with a return needed to acheive your financial goals.
-For example, I use a conservative return target (like 6%) in plans to minimize the chances of clients falling short.
+Second, benchmark your portfolio with a return needed to achieve your financial goals.
+For example, I use a conservative return target (like 6%) in plans to minimize clients’ chances of falling short.

 In conclusion, investing strictly in the S&P 500 isn’t a wise move when looking at its history.
 It is not diversified, can underperform for a long time, and can miss out on tomorrow’s winning stocks.
 Ultimately, I fear it can lead to behavioral errors, which are everything in personal finance and investing.
 The S&P 500 has been on fire and is currently the red dot.
 However, I learned many years ago to never ever solely chase the red dot.